-The Pareto principle is something that’s been getting quite a bit of attention in recent years, thanks to personal development gurus like Tim Ferriss.
-But just in case you haven’t yet heard the basic idea behind it, here’s a quick run-down.
+The Pareto Principle is something that’s been getting quite a bit of attention in recent years, thanks to personal development gurus like Tim Ferriss.
+But just in case you don’t know the basic idea behind it, here’s a quick run-down.

-While you’re designing your product, website, or other deliverable, here are two important questions to ask yourself so that you don’t “over-design” those elements that don’t need it, and so that you can keep your focus on the 20% of the elements that are the most important:
+While you’re designing your product, website, or other deliverables, here are two important questions to ask yourself so that you don’t “over-design” those elements that don’t need it and so that you can keep your focus on the 20% of the elements that are the most important:

 Smart It Up

 A lot of the advice you may read about simplifying your designs might make it seem like designers think their users are the stupidest people in the world.